Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls

 \section{Abstract}

 Pseudo Relevance Feedback (PRF) is known to improve the effectiveness of bag-of-words retrievers.
 At the same time, deep language models have been shown to outperform traditional bag-of-words rerankers.
 However, it is unclear how to integrate PRF directly with emergent deep language models.
-In this article, we address this gap by investigating methods for integrating PRF signals into rerankers and dense retrievers based on deep language models.
-We consider text-based and vector-based PRF approaches, and investigate different ways of combining and scoring relevance signals.
+This article addresses this gap by investigating methods for integrating PRF signals with rerankers and dense retrievers based on deep language models.
+We consider text-based, vector-based and hybrid PRF approaches and investigate different ways of combining and scoring relevance signals.
 An extensive empirical evaluation was conducted across four different datasets and two task settings (retrieval and ranking).

 \textit{Text-based PRF} results show that the use of PRF had a mixed effect on deep rerankers across different datasets.
 We found that the best effectiveness was achieved when (i) directly concatenating each PRF passage with the query, searching with the new set of queries, and then aggregating the scores; (ii) using Borda to aggregate scores from PRF runs.